hugsy/ctfhub/docs/build.md

 $ docker compose up -d --build
 ```

-## Integrated SSL + reverse-proxy
+## SSL + nginx reverse-proxy on Docker

-If you want to use SSL locally, follow the [instructions to generate local SSL certificates](../conf/certs/README.md) and run:
+A standard secure way to deploy an instance of CTFHub is to use it over an SSL layer, and behind a reverse proxy.
+Using [Let's Encrypt]() you can easily generate a valid SSL certificate, which can be used with an nginx container acting as a reverse-proxy.
+A boilerplate template was provided to you in `scripts/nginx`, which you can use in combination of the [instructions to generate local SSL certificates](../conf/certs/README.md).
+Then run `docker compose` with multiple files as such:

 ```bash
 $ cp scripts/proxy/.env.nginx-proxy.example scripts/proxy/.env